sparkflows/sparkflows-docs/docs/tutorials/reading-writing/dataset-reading-parquet.rst

 Create Dataset on Parquet Files
 =====================

-Fire Insights supports reading from several file formats including Parquet files.
+Sparkflows supports reading from several file formats including Parquet files.
 Parquet files have schema embedded in them.
-Fire Insights is able to extract schema of Parquet files automatically.
+Sparkflows is able to extract schema of Parquet files automatically.

 Datasets
 --------